Injured in a Philadelphia Car Accident? Get Help Today From the Philadelphia Car Accident Attorneys at Munley Law Personal Injury Attorneys

 Offering a Quick Settlement in Exchange for a Liability Waiver

 The adjuster will know how much an injured victim will be struggling to make ends meet at this time.
 In an effort to capitalize on the victim’s emotional state, an adjuster will offer a small settlement as soon as possible.
 Generally, this settlement will come with a waiver that states that you are giving up the option to recover additional money later.
+That means that even if your car accident injuries become complicated or worsen at a later time, you will be barred from collecting additional compensation.

-Questioning The Severity of Your Injuries
+Questioning the Severity of Your Injuries

 Another tactic the insurance adjuster may try to do is doubt the injuries you have received following the accident.
 For example, if you need knee replacement surgery after your accident, the adjuster may claim that you always had arthritis in your knees and would have eventually had the surgery despite the accident.
 If the insurance company can find proof that your injury was caused by other means, it can find a way to escape liability for your claim.